Understanding Trauma/PTSD

 Therapy is one of the most effective treatments for trauma and PTSD.
 Several evidence-based approaches have been shown to help individuals regain control over their lives:

-• Cognitive Behavioral Therapy (CBT): This widely used therapy helps individuals identify and change unhelpful patterns of thinking that are connected to their trauma.
+Cognitive Processing Therapy (CPT): This widely used form of Cognitive Behavioral Therapy (CBT) helps individuals identify and change unhelpful patterns of thinking that are connected to their trauma.
 For PTSD, trauma-focused CBT addresses the specific thought distortions and emotional responses caused by the traumatic experience.

 2. Medication